javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/selectors.md

 ---
 id: selectors
-title: Element Selectors
+title: Selectors
 sidebar_label: Selectors
-description: Use element selectors to match elements when defining architectural boundaries in ESLint Plugin Boundaries.
+description: Use selectors to match elements, files, and modules when defining architectural boundaries in eslint-plugin-boundaries.
 tags:
   - concepts
   - configuration